In spring 1993, I started using a DOS tool

 When I had such a need a while ago, I tried with good success to insert markdown snippets into YAML documents.
 This combination is much nicer to type than was SGML.
 The YAML is machine-processed easily, the markdown snippets extract and format quite easily as well.
 To anybody running into a comparable need, I recommend considering this approach.

-In case you care: The files are maintained via a private git repo, converted to HTML with Jekyll, and pushed to the server with rsync.
+In case you are curious about my toolchain: The files are maintained via a private git repo, converted to HTML with Jekyll, and pushed to the server with rsync.
 That server is an Apache running under Docker on top of KVM2.
 When I push content, home-brew Docker images, or replace those on the server, I entrust rake with managing the proceedings.
-My setup needs no Docker registry.
+My setup needs no Docker registry, rsync does what’s needed.
 I standardize on Debian GNU Linux for my OS needs. ↩

-I found that a KVM-based “virtual root server” that I can rent cheaply runs all the Docker containers I presently need. ↩
+I found that a KVM-based “virtual root server” that I can rent cheaply is good enough to run all the Docker containers I presently need. ↩